Tenant Eviction Process Course

-Surveyor costs can be anything around £800 to £1200.
-If the disrepair is one issue of a complaint, then if at all possible avoid a Scott Schedule, in order get a Scott Schedule you will ideally need to instruct a surveyor.
+Surveyor costs can be anything from around £800 to £1200.
+If the disrepair is one issue of a complaint, then if at all possible avoid a Scott Schedule, in order to get a Scott Schedule you will ideally need to instruct a surveyor.
 If there are several disrepair issues then ideally a joint surveyor ought to be considered and a Scott schedule may be desirable for both parties.

 What is a Part 36

 A Part 36 offer should always be considered, a powerful tool in disrepair claims.
 The chance of the landlord getting any rent money from the tenant is low (unless you have a guarantor).